anetasopa/react-meme-generator/README.md

 ### What was the challenge for me? 🤯

-The hardest part for me was to understand how the project should look like in the end.
-But after created my todo list, analyzed it all points on the list the solution was getting clearer where the project finally came into existence 🙂
+The hardest part for me was understanding how the project should look like in the end.
+However, after creating my to-do list and analyzing all the points on the list, the solution became clearer, and the project finally came into existence 🙂